dendory/lsm/README.md

 # Lightweight Systems Manager (LSM)

 This is a systems configuration management system, similar to Ruby or Chef, but much more lightweight.
 It doesn't require Java, Apache, Nginx, a database or anything else.
 It uses the server/client model and stores everything in files within the `/etc/lsm` folder.
+It supports Debian/Ubuntu for the server component, and Debian/Ubuntu and Windows for the client.

 ## Installation